Julie and Chelsea Dye

 Chelsea considered a career path as a DJ or in music production, and said, “I like a lot of the newer electronic music and am fascinated by that and I thought it would be really cool how to produce that type of music.
 When I started to listen to the more modern electronic music and Todd’s music, too, I’d hear a sound effect and wonder ‘How did they do that?’ or ‘Why is that guitar on that side of the mix?’ and ‘Who decided to put that drum over there?’
 For a brief time, I thought I was going to be a DJ or produce music, but the lessons I took became cost-prohibitive and moved out of the area.”

 Chelsea decided on a different career path as a braille transcriptionist.
 “I have been certified as a braille transcriber for about a year-and-a-half now,” Chelsea said.
 “Todd Rundgren’s book was my first big project and my mom was my first client.”
-Chelsea’s business is Read the World Braille Services and she can be contacted at readtheworld81@gmail.com.
+Chelsea’s business is Read the World Braille Services and she can be contacted at [email protected].

 Julie’s view in the corridors of the Library of Congress.